 - Check visible leads, cables and plugs are in good condition and replace if necessary

 - Check light fittings are not visibly damaged and in good condition; contact us if you think they need repairing or replacing

 - Never store combustible materials near the fuse box or the electricity meter

 - Never store anything on top of a microwave

 - Never run cables under carpets or rugs

 - Never take mains-powered electrical items into the bathroom

-Visit Electrical Safety First for more help and advice, which includes an online socket calculator to check your sockets are safe and a Visual Checks App to help you ensure your home is electrically safe.
+Visit Electrical Safety First for more help and advice.
+The website includes an online socket calculator to check your sockets are safe.